jhud/hackwatch/README.md

 If you have an SSD1306 monochrome display, remove the #define COLOR_SCREEN.
 If you have an SSD1331 color display, set that define.
 Make sure you have the correct pins set in layout.cpp.

+### OSX Troubleshooting

+ - On OSX Catalina you might have trouble getting the "TTGO ESP32 OLED" board recognised by Arduino.
+If so, try installing the driver for the USB chip. https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers

 # Fabrication
 The SVG file can be printed out, and the pieces cut from 1.5mm rubber.
 For attaching rubber, here are the methods tried (1 star fail, 5 star excellent):
  - Stitching with nylon thread *****